New here? Start with the complete side hustle guide →

 If you’ve built a solid Pinterest strategy for your own blog and understand how the platform works, other business owners will pay you to manage their Pinterest accounts.
 Pinterest management is a legitimate and growing freelance niche.

-Services typically include account setup and optimization, pin creation, scheduling, and monthly analytics reporting.
-Rates vary widely — from a few hundred dollars a month for basic management to significantly more for full-service strategy and execution.
+Services typically include account setup and fine-tuning, pin creation, scheduling, and monthly analytics reporting.
+Rates vary widely — from a few hundred dollars a month for basic management to considerably more for full-service strategy and execution.

-If this interests you, Meagan Williamson has a dedicated Pinterest Manager course for people who want to build this into a proper business — details at meaganwilliamson.com.
+If this interests you, Meagan Williamson runs a dedicated Pinterest Manager course for people who want to build this into a proper business — you can find it at meaganwilliamson.com.

 How Long Does It Take to Make Money on Pinterest?